 The ductless ones are easier to install because you only need the air conditioner itself and not the ducts.
 It blows air directly from the appliance, thereby heating up the room it has been installed in.
 This can be an ideal choice if you only need one space heated up instead of all areas of the RV.
 On the other hand, it can take up some space.

-Best RV Air Conditioners Reviews for 2019
+Best RV Air Conditioners Reviews

 Here are the air conditioners many RV owners recommend:

 - Dometic B57915.XX1C0 Brisk II Polar White Air Conditioner